peerigon/parse-domain/README.md

 - `co` in `example.co`
 - `com.co` in `example.com.co`

-If the hostname contains domains from the public suffix list, the `parseResult.type` will be `ParseResultType.Listed`:
+If the hostname is listed in the public suffix list, the `parseResult.type` will be `ParseResultType.Listed`:

 ```javascript
 import {parseDomain, ParseResultType} from "parse-domain";